ksu-cs-textbooks/cis642-643/content/A-assignments/05-sprint-release.md

 2. Create a release tag for the sprint
 3. Upload your release URL.

-Your software will be graded according to the following rubric:
+In SCRUM, a sprint either succeeds or fails.
+A sprint fails when not all the items in the sprint backlog were completed, or when the implementation of those items is lacking in some degree.
+This includes functional issues, inaccurate documentation, or incomplete test coverage.

+To reflect this, we are adapting _criterion grading_ in evaluating sprint releases.
+A successful sprint earns full points.
+A failed sprint earns 0 points.

+The criteria your sprint release will be evaluated against are the goals you set in your sprint backlog.
+Each item in the backlog should be complete in the release.
+Completion means it meets the following standards:

-#### Code Quality (20 points)
+#### Code Quality
-Does the code compile and run?
-Does it suffer from unhandled errors?
-Does it perform as described in the user documentation?
+The code compiles and runs.
+It does not suffer from unhandled errors.
+It performs as described in the user documentation.

-#### Coding Style (10 points)
+#### Coding Style
-Is there a consistent and understandable coding style employed throughout the code base?
-Are variable names consistent and descriptive of their roles?
-Is indentation used consistently to delineate nested code bodies?
+There is a consistent and understandable coding style employed throughout the code base.
+Variable names consistent and descriptive of their roles.
+Indentation used consistently to delineate nested code bodies.

-#### In-Code Documentation (10 points)
+#### In-Code Documentation
-Does the code include a detailed inline documentation description of each class, method, and function at their point of declaration?
-Is an auto-document style used for inline comments?
-Are non-obvious sections of code commented with a description of their purpose?
-Is the documentation legible, grammatically correct, and profanity free?
+The code includes detailed inline documentation description of each class, method, and function at their point of declaration.
+When available, an auto-document style used for inline comments.
+Non-obvious sections of code commented with a description of their purpose.
+The documentation is legible, grammatically correct, and profanity free.

-#### Licensing (5 points)
+#### Licensing
-Does each file begin with a comment stating copyright and license information?
-Is the full text of the license included with the project code?
+The GitHub/GitLab repository indicates the license used.
+The full text of the license included with the project code.

-#### Developer Documentation (15 points)
+#### Developer Documentation
-Is the documentation sufficient to orient a new programmer to the codebase and describe where the important aspects of the code are located?
-Does the programmer documentation include diagrams of the code structures and how they interact (i.e. class diagrams, database diagrams, use-case diagrams) where appropriate?
-Does the documentation describe how to set up the development and deployment environments?
-Is the documentation legible, grammatically correct, and profanity free?
+The documentation sufficient to orient a new programmer to the codebase and describe where the important aspects of the code are located.
+Programmer documentation include appropriate diagrams to convey code structure and functionality (i.e. Context, Containers, Components, and Code diagrams, Class Diagrams, Database Diagrams, Swimlanes, Use-Case diagrams).
+The documentation legible, grammatically correct, and profanity free.

-#### Test Suite (20 points)
+#### Test Suite
-Does the release include an appropriate test suite that performs unit and integration tests on the existing code base?
-Do all tests pass?
-If an automated test suite is not possible, does the release include a written test plan and documentation of its outcome for the release?
+The release include an appropriate test suite that performs unit and integration tests on the existing code base.
+All tests pass.
+Where an automated test suite is not possible, the release includes a written test plan and documentation of its outcome for the release.